Barlop Business Systems Explains the Value of Managing the Complete Network Infrastructure

 Above and beyond the installation, testing and training phases, the provider will remotely monitor the network from their Network Operations Center (NOC).
 The NOC provides advanced network control, systems management and help desk operations to ensure optimal performance on a daily basis.
 This is a critical component because a network is so susceptible to change every day.
 For instance, at one company two employees uploaded webcam software onto the network so they could watch their children at daycare.
 The live video stream shutdown the entire network and bandwidth destroying productivity for the day.
 Remote monitoring would have proactively identified the problem as well as the appliance causing the issue.

 Your business communications provider should also couple their managed services offering with the new manner in which technology is being purchased.
-It’s essentially a leasing option for new equipment and applications but for the first time it is one that eliminates technology’s two greatest risks – obsolescence and price (also known as outright ownership).
-This program ensures that the solutions under managed services are refreshed with the latest advancements, thereby eliminating technology’s obsolescence.
-For instance, updates (also known as a refresh) to a company’s voice and data system can occur any time after 24 months with no change in their monthly payment.
-Additionally, both labor charges and software upgrades are waived.
-The program also focuses on the cost of technology rather than its price, thus eliminating the second risk.
+Barlop offers essential leasing option for new equipment, and applications- eliminating 2 of technology’s greatest risks- Obsolescence and Price.
+Barlop’s Managed IT Programs ensures that the solutions under managed services are refreshed every 2-5 years with the latest technology, thereby eliminating obsolescence.
+Updates are done to a company’s voice and data system can occur any time after 24 months with no change in their monthly payment.
+In addition both labor charges and software upgrades are waived.
 Companies are able to transfer technology costs from a capital expense to a fixed monthly expense absorbed by an organization’s operating budget.
-This enhances the financial health from both tax and budgeting standpoints.
+This helps the financial health from both tax and budgeting standpoints.

-Ultimately, managed services gives small to mid-sized companies the ability to focus on their core competency, while feeling comfortable knowing that their network is being managed by a highly skilled team of experts focused on efficiency and productivity.
-This strategic process is a welcome relief for IT managers with understaffed departments.
-It also eliminates the stress normally associated with IT for owners and enables them to work on their business and not in their business.
+Managed services gives small to mid-sized companies the ability to focus on their business, while feeling comfortable knowing that their network is being managed by Barlop’s highly skilled team of experts focused on efficiency and productivity.
+Our strategic process is a relief for IT managers with understaffed departments.
+Our Services also eliminate the stress normally associated with IT for owners and enables them to work on growing their business and not on their business technology.
 So if your business communications provider doesn’t offer managed services that eliminates the two greatest risks associated with technology – stop what you’re doing and immediately re-evaluate your impending relationship.